-In 1979 funding was obtained to preserve Port Arthur as a tourist destination, because of its historical significance.
-Community's "working" elements, such as the municipal offices and the post office were moved to Nubeena.
-Several splendid sandstone structures, created by convicts who worked under hard labour conditions, were then cleaned of ivy and restored to their appearance during the 19th century.
-Buildings include the Guard Tower, the Church, the "Model Prison", and the remnants of main penitentiary.
-These are surrounded by green parkland.
+In 1979 funding was obtained to preserve Port Arthur as tourist destination with great historical significance.
+Community's municipal offices and the post office were moved to Nubeena.
+Several sandstone structures (created by convicts under hard labour conditions) were cleaned and restored.
+Buildings (Guard Tower, Church, "Model Prison", main penitentiary's remnants) are surrounded by green parkland.

 During season 2016-2017, Tasmania ports served a total of 236,794 cruise ship tourists, which was a 45% increase over season 2015-2016.
 TasPorts handled a total of 95 cruise ship calls, including 22 in Port Arthur, 17 in Burnie, 6 in Wineglass Bay (located near Hobart, ranked among the world's top 10 beaches) and 1 at Flinders Island (in Bass Strait, located to the northeast of Tasmania).

 For season 2018-2019, a total of 125 cruise liner calls were scheduled at ports Hobart and Burnie, another 29 in Port Arthur, and 6 to anchor off the island's east coast (Wineglass Bay / Freycinet National Park).

 The first cruise ship of the season to drop anchor at Port Arthur Tasmania Historic Site arrives on Monday, October 30, with 2600 passengers.
 Golden...October 29, 2017